-Changed in version 4.3.2: Added the applications_shortcut option.
+Changed in version 4.3.2: Added the applications\shortcut option.

-3.2 cx_Freeze.Executable
+3.2 cx\Freeze.Executable

-The options for the build_exe command are the defaults for any executables that are created.
+The options for the build\exe command are the defaults for any executables that are created.
 The options for the Executable class allow specification of the values specific to a particular executable.
 The arguments to the constructor are as follows:

-argument name description script the name of the file containing the script which is to be frozen initScript the name of the initialization script that will be executed before the actual script is executed; this script is used to set up the environment for the executable; if a name is given without an absolute path the names of files in the initscripts subdirectory of the cx_Freeze package is searched base the name of the base executable; if a name is given without an absolute path the names of files in the bases subdirectory of the cx_Freeze package is searched targetName the name of the target executable; the default value is the name of the script with the extension exchanged with the extension for the base executable; if specified without extension, one will be added (Windows only). icon name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms shortcutName the name to give a shortcut for the executable when included in an MSI package (Windows only). shortcutDir the directory in which to place the shortcut when being installed by an MSI package; see the MSI Shortcut table documentation for more information on what values can be placed here (Windows only). copyright the copyright value to include in the version resource associated with executable (Windows only). trademarks the trademarks value to include in the version resource associated with the executable (Windows only).
+argument name description script the name of the file containing the script which is to be frozen init_script the name of the initialization script that will be executed before the actual script is executed; this script is used to set up the environment for the executable; if a name is given without an absolute path the names of files in the initscripts subdirectory of the cx_Freeze package is searched base the name of the base executable; if a name is given without an absolute path the names of files in the bases subdirectory of the cx_Freeze package is searched target_name the name of the target executable; the default value is the name of the script; the exten- sion is optional (automatically added on Windows); support for names with version; if specified a pathname, raise an error. icon name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms (ignored in Microsoft Store Python app) shortcut_name the name to give a shortcut for the executable when included in an MSI package (Windows only). shortcut_dir the directory in which to place the shortcut when being installed by an MSI package; see the MSI Shortcut table documentation for more information on what values can be placed here (Windows only). copyright the copyright value to include in the version resource associated with executable (Windows only). trademarks the trademarks value to include in the version resource associated with the executable (Windows only).